day8/re-frame/README.md

 Not much about re-frame is original or clever.
 You'll find no ingenious use of functional zippers, transducers or core.async.

-Re-frame does use Reagent's features in a novel way.
+Re-frame does use Reagent's features in a slightly novel way.
-And we did actively reject
-the current ClojureScript fashion of using Cursors (which turned out to be a terrific decision).
+And we did actively reject the current ClojureScript fashion of using Cursors.

-But apart from that, for the most part, re-frame is a mashup of emerging ideas.
+But, for the most part, re-frame is just a mashup of emerging ideas.

 (For the record,